GigiOniani/Data-Engineering-Projects/Digital Elections | Kafka | PySpark | Redis | Streamlit/README.md

 🗳️ Digital Elections
 A modern, real-time digital election system built with FastAPI, Apache Kafka, Redis, PySpark, and Streamlit.
 This project simulates a voting pipeline and provides a live dashboard for election results.
+Each user is assigned unique identifier, that must be provided to API to confirm user identity.
+In this case Redis Key:Value is already generated for fast read/write operations.
+FastAPI sends data to Kafka
+PySpark streaming data and aggregating votes by each candidate PySpark sends aggregated data to Redis
+Streamlit accessing Redis data and streaming data with different visuals(Bar chart, ranking, Donut Chart) with minimum latency (1-5 milliseconds)

 🔧 Tech Stack
 Component	Tech